raipc/atsd-jdbc/README.md

 |`file`| Buffers data received from the database to a temporary file on the local file system and reads rows from the file on the `ResultSet.next()` invocation. |
 |`memory`| Buffers data received from the database into the application memory and returns rows on the `ResultSet.next()` invocation directly from a memory structure. |

-* The `stream` strategy is faster than the alternatives, at the expense of keeping the database connection open.
-It is not recommended if row processing may last a significant time.
 * While the `memory` strategy may be more efficient than `file`, it requires more memory.
 Generally speaking, the `memory` strategy is better suited to queries returning thousands of rows, whereas the `file`/`stream` strategy can process millions of rows (provided disk space is available).

-Choose the appropriate strategy based on available Java heap memory, disk space, and expected row counts produced by typical queries.
+* The `stream` strategy is faster than the alternatives, at the expense of keeping the database connection open.
+It is not recommended if row processing may last a significant time on a slow client.

 ## Integration